Billionaire Profile

 In-Depth Profile

-Cho Jung-ho was born in Incheon, South Korea, on October 5, 1958.
-He is the youngest son of Cho Choong-hoon, the founder of the Hanjin Group.
-Cho attended high school in the United States and earned a bachelor's degree in economics from the University of Southern California.
-He later obtained a Master of Business Administration from the International Institute for Management Development in Switzerland.
+Cho Jung-ho was born on October 5, 1958, in Incheon, South Korea.
+He is the youngest of four sons and one daughter of Cho Choong-hoon, the founder of the Hanjin Group.
+He received his education abroad, attending The Thacher School in California and earning a bachelor's degree in economics from the University of Southern California.
+He also completed an MBA at the International Institute for Management Development (IMD) in Switzerland.

 Rise to Success